PX4/PX4-Devguide/en/hardware/porting_guide.md

     It may also be used to set a board's default parameters, UART mappings, and any other special cases.
   - For FMUv5 you can see all the Pixhawk 4 sensors being started, and it also sets a larger LOGGER_BUF.

-In addition there are several groups of configuration files for each board located throughout the code base:
-* The boot file system (startup script) is located in: [ROMFS/px4fmu\_common](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common)
-* Driver files are located in: [src/drivers](https://github.com/PX4/Firmware/tree/master/src/drivers).

 ## Host Operating System Configuration

 This section describes the purpose and location of the configuration files required for each supported host operating system to port them to new flight controller hardware.